cyclus/cyclus.github.com/_sources/basics/introduction.txt

 that ensures transparency, attracts contributions from a varied community of collaborators, and guarantees institution-independent access to all potential users.
-In this development path, a public source code repository provides unhindered access to the fundamental simulation framework and basic fuel process models volunteered by developers.
+In this development path, a public source code repository provides unhindered access to the `fundamental simulation framework <http://github.com/cyclus/cyclys>`_ and `basic fuel cycle process models <http://github.com/cyclus/cycamore>`_ volunteered by developers.
 Granting unfettered access only to the *Cyclus* engine allows for compartmentalization of the code and its input data.
 Thus, secure and proprietary model developers can be similarly encouraged to utilize the *Cyclus* framework.
 This modern development model passively